Patrick-Njiru/pizzas/README.md

 - Internet access.

 ## Instructions
 Fork and clone this repo into your machine.
-Open the application with your code editor, open the terminal and run:
+Open the application with your code editor.
+To get started, open a new terminal and run:
 ```console
     $ bundle install
     $ rails db:migrate db:seed
 ```

 To open the server, run `rails s`.
 You can now test out the available methods on the console by running `rails c` or on `postman`.
+There is an extension by the name `Thunder Client` in VS Code that can also be used in place of postman.
+There are no tests in this application.

 ## Technologies Used
 - Ruby